Hawaii66/drick/idea.md

 ## Setup

 Write a challenge to the whole group
-Write a challenge to one person
+Write a challenge to one player
 Write a question to the whole group
-Write a question to one person
+Write a question to one player
 Just write something
 Select spotify song
 2 truths one lie